 Water in focus: Successful tours in Friedberg inspire!

-On September 18, 2025, the exciting series of tours began in Friedberg as part of the "German Action Days Sustainability", which this year is all about water.
-This initiative bridges between education and environmental awareness.
-The municipal utilities and the city itself did a great job to get these tours together.
-And the interest is impressive: a fifth was quickly followed on four originally planned tours because the demand was so high.
-Barbara Willkomm Dingeldey, the city guide, reported many curious citizens who are interested in the opportunities for sustainable water use.
+On September 18, 2025, the exciting series of guided tours began in Friedberg as part of the “German Sustainability Action Days”, which this year are all about water.
+This initiative builds bridges between education and environmental awareness.
+The municipal utilities and the city itself have done a great job to set up these tours.
+And the interest is impressive: four tours originally planned were quickly followed by a fifth because demand was so high.
+Barbara Willkomm-Dingeldey, the city guide, reported on many curious citizens who were interested in the possibilities for sustainable water use.

 The tour started at St. George's Fountain, a historic piece of Friedberg that has stood there since 1783.
 On the way to the various stations, the participants learned a lot about the region's water supply, which comes from the sources of the Vogelsberg and the Taunus.
 A highlight of the tour was the water tower on the Wartberg, which, with its 400 cubic meters of water and three underground tanks with a total of 1200 cubic meters, is one of the most important water reservoirs in the city.